The role of an Android Bootloader

 Disadvantages of an Unlocked Android Bootloader

-There are considerable amount of benefits you can get with an unlocked Bootloader, users who willing to expand the given features by reaching unauthorized areas are highly focused on unlocking their device Bootloader with no fear.
-But this is somewhat risky for users who are at the fence.
+There are a considerable amount of benefits you can get with an unlocked Bootloader, users who willing to expand the given features by reaching unauthorized areas are highly focused on unlocking their device Bootloader with no fear.
+But this is somewhat risky for users who are on the fence.

 - It does technically void your warranty too.

-- In the other hand unlocking your Bootloader creates security risks as well.
+- On the other hand, unlocking your Bootloader creates security risks as well.

 - You get more power with more risks.

-Every Android phone comes with a Bootloader that instruct the operating system kernel.
-As Android operating System developed as an open source OS, it is available in different hardwares.
-In respect to that every manufacturer has own version of “Android Bootloader” specific for the presented hardware.
-However Android’s Bootloader comes locked for a reason including security reasons.
+Every Android phone comes with a Bootloader that instructs the operating system kernel.
+As Android operating System developed as an open source OS, it is available in different hardware.
+In respect to that, every manufacturer has own version of “Android Bootloader” specific for the presented hardware.
+However, Android’s Bootloader comes locked for a reason including security reasons.

-Unlocked ANDROID BOOTLOADER opens many opportunities to the use than a locked Bootloader in the device.
+Unlocked ANDROID BOOTLOADER opens many opportunities to the user than a locked Bootloader in the device.
 It helps the device what programs to load in order to make your device run in a better way.
-Therefore it is absolutely beneficial for those who explores new dimensions of your Operating System addition to what you get default.
+Therefore it is absolutely beneficial for those who explore new dimensions of your Operating System addition to what you get the default.

 Read More-How To Unlock Any Android Bootloader Easily?